Inherited Conjugated Hyperbilirubinemias, 24 Hour, Urine

 Differential diagnosis of hyperbilirubinemia syndromes between Dubin-Johnson syndrome and Rotor syndrome in patients > or =1 year of age

 Abnormal results are reported with a detailed interpretation including an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, and recommendations for additional testing when indicated and available, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is not useful for the evaluation of individuals <1 year of age suspected of having Dubin-Johnson syndrome or Rotor syndrome.
 Due to normal liver development, coproporphyrin I is primarily excreted in infant urine and cannot be interpreted in the scope of hyperbilirubinemia syndromes.

 This test is not useful for evaluating patients with suspected porphyrias.
-For measurement of urine coproporphyrin and uroporphyrin, see PQNU / Porphyrins, Quantitative, Urine or PQNRU / Porphyrins, Quantitative, Random, Urine.
+For measurement of urine coproporphyrin and uroporphyrin for the workup of porphyria, see PQNU / Porphyrins, Quantitative, 24 Hour, Urine or PQNRU / Porphyrins, Quantitative, Random, Urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.